 Teenagers become trainers

-There is no need for me to persuade most young people of the benefits of cycling.
-They are not interested in hearing the eco advantages - both pocket and emission, nor the difference it can make for congestion, long term health or the social impact.
-What it means to children and young people is fun and freedom!
+There is no need for us to persuade most young people of the benefits of cycling.
+They are not interested in hearing the eco advantages - both pocket and emission - nor the difference it can make for congestion, long term health or the social impact.
+What bikes mean to children and young people is fun and freedom!

-Bike Club Scotland developed an introductory leadership package to give young people an insight to learning to be a role model and cycle promoter, a greater understanding of cycling, confidence to do their own basic mechanics and an opportunity to deliver cycling activities to their peers.
+Bike Club Scotland has developed an introductory leadership package to give young people an insight to learning to be a role model and cycle promoter, a greater understanding of cycling, confidence to do their own basic mechanics, and an opportunity to deliver cycling activities to their peers.